piratte/auger-FTS-utils/README.md

 ## grepFileByError

-Usage: `grepFileByError.py [options] jobID error[ error]`
+Usage: `grepFileByError.py [options] jobID error_regexp`

 The script is used to extract transfers that failed due to a particular error.
-The user can describe multiple error in form of a space separated list (each error reason should be surrounded in quotes).
-The script outputs the pairs of source destination SURLs, so it can be easily used as output of the `submitFTS` script.
+The error description should be in the form of a regural expression.
+The script outputs the pairs of source destination SURLs, thus it can be easily used as output of the `submitFTS` script.
 The output is printed on the console.

-If the user is not sure about the correct phrasing of the error, the script shall be ran with the `-u` option, which prints all the error reasons encountered in that job.
+If the user can find out all the distinct errors, that occurred during the jobs transfers using the `-u` option.

 Description of the rest of the input parameters is printed out when running the script with the `-h` switch.